 Business or Pecuniary Interest Nature of Interest

+Hataro of Interior

 Current employment

 Business (as partner or sole trader)

 Company directorship / Charity

 Trustee

+Manufacture of anytheritary lands

 Membership of professional body,

 public body or special interest group

 of which I am a member and decision

 making position.

 Gifts or hospitality offered to you by

 external bodies while acting in your

 position as Governor/trustee and

 whether this was accepted.

 Any other conflict